 At this critical juncture, the EU and its Member States must focus on supporting the industry’s substantial efforts to decarbonise and implement effective measures, such as increased production capacity of sustainable aviation fuels in Europe, without resorting to symbolic, penalising measures such as taxes that do not address the core issue.

 It is also vital that governments take direct action today to address excess emissions caused by airspace inefficiencies by implementing the Single European Sky, which alone would reduce emissions in Europe by 10%.

-A balanced approach is crucial to promote sustainability, encourage and enable the future decarbonisation of the industry, while preserving economic competitiveness and social benefits to citizens and consumers all throughout.
+A balanced approach is crucial to promote sustainability and encourage and enable the future decarbonisation of the industry while preserving economic competitiveness and social benefits to citizens and consumers all throughout.